ydb-platform/ydb/ydb/docs/en/core/integrations/visualization/finebi.md

 1. Click **Test Connection**.

-    If the connection details are correct, a message about a successful connection will appear.
+    If the connection details are correct, a message confirming a successful connection will appear.

 1. To save the database connection, click **Save**.